Abronia/MoonPhases/README.md

 # Moon Phase NFT

 ## Idea
-My NFT creator uses Chainlink VRF to generate a random number that will determine the Moon Cycle a user will recieve when minting their NFT.
+My NFT creator uses Chainlink VRF to generate a random number that will determine the Moon Cycle a user will receive when minting their NFT.

 ## Links
 https://rinkeby.etherscan.io/address/0x52ef038c237e24e406cc230be293dbc9da30e4ab